 Yes it will.
-We’re currently finalising the exact details with our banking partner, but everyone paying into an emergency savings account will get a competitive rate of interest on their savings, compared to other savings accounts on the market.
+Everyone saving into an emergency savings account will get a competitive rate of interest on their savings, compared to other instant access online savings accounts on the market.

 The key thing here is getting the right balance of accessibility and interest rate.
-Whilst less accessible types of savings products may offer higher interest rates, the most important thing for this account is that people can access their savings immediately and without restrictions.
+Whilst less accessible types of savings products may offer higher interest rates, the most important thing for this account is that people can access their savings immediately and without restrictions in case of emergency.

 Question: Will savers be automatically enrolled into the sidecar savings trial or will they have to sign up?

 Any worker that wants to use the sidecar savings model will need to sign up.
 We’ll be working closely with participating employers to help them roll out an effective internal communications campaign to encourage workers to take part.

 Question: What do you think will appeal most to workers signing up to use the sidecar savings model?

 The focus group research we conducted in 2018 with the Money Advice Service (now the Money and Pensions Service) provided us with some really interesting insights.
 As I touched on earlier, the idea of ‘having it done for you’ was really appealing to the savers we spoke to.
 Once a worker has signed up, the sidecar savings model takes care of everything automatically.
 There’s very little effort required to gain the benefit of having some emergency savings on hand, and, once there is an emergency savings buffer in place, of saving more for retirement too.

 The peace of mind this would bring was also very attractive.
 Being more financially resilient, having a pot of savings for emergencies and being able to put more aside for retirement, was something that many liked the sound of.